 1. Test out your footwear with a fully-laden rucksack carried for extended periods on successive days walking on hard surfaces.

-2. Consider wearing impact-reducing insoles in your walking shoes / boots.
-There is a lot of walking on hard surfaces – tarmac and rocky paths.
-(But, again, try them out before you go as you may need to wear thinner socks.)
+2. Consider wearing impact-reducing insoles in your walking shoes/boots.
+There is much walking on hard surfaces – tarmac and rocky paths.
+(But, again, try them out before you go, as you may need to wear thinner socks.)

-- Save paper (and thus weight) by writing phone numbers, addresses for postcards, any other useful reference information in the back of your notebook or by saving them in your phone.
+- Save paper (and thus weight) by writing phone numbers, addresses for postcards, and any other helpful reference information in the back of your notebook or by saving them in your phone.

-- Make a list of places, distances and facilities for planning and preparation purposes, including accommodation available.
-Whenever is possible book you stay in advance!
-You can use the search-box below to book online a place on your way.
-Cancellation is flexible and you can pay only when you stay!
+- Make a list of places, distances, and facilities for planning and preparation purposes, including accommodation available.
+Plan and secure the place where you will sleep in advance whenever possible!
+You can use the search box below to book a place online on your way.
+Cancellation is flexible, and you can pay only when you stay!

-- Attend to foot discomfort immediately you are aware of it – it only gets worse.
+- Attend to foot discomfort immediately after you know it – it only worsens.

 - A sling for a water bottle can be easily constructed from a length of string.

 - Rest just before you enter the place where you will spend the night.
-You may still have quite a lot of walking to do to find what you want.
+You may still have a lot of walking to find what you want.